ellipsis/ellipsis/docs/install.md

 Add `~/.ellipsis/bin` to your `$PATH` (or symlink somewhere convenient) and start managing your dotfiles in style :)

-As of version `1.7.3` you can also use the init system to automatically setup your environment.
+As of version `1.7.3` you can also use [the init system][init] to automatically setup your environment.
 As a bonus it will allow you to use the powerful `pkg.init` hook to do the same for your packages.

+[init]: init.md